-Committee on Accreditation for the EMS Professions (CoAEMSP) 8301 Lakeview Parkway Suite 111-312 Rowlett, TX 75088 (214) 703-8445
+CoAEMSP contact information: 8301 Lakeview Parkway Suite 111-312 Rowlett, TX 75088 P: 214-703-8445 F: 214-703-8992

 Prerequisite: Completed Program application, State of Florida EMT License, Basic Life Support for Healthcare Provider certification, Passing scores less than 2 years old on the reading section of the PERT or other state approved entrance exam, or a passing grade of "C" or higher in REA 0019, or ENC 1101.
 Three letters of recommendation and documented 240 hours of EMS work/volunteer experience.
 Must have a valid driver's license and current health insurance.
 Upon acceptance applicants must complete a background check conducted through Chipola College that will include fingerprinting, alcohol screening, and drug screening.